vicentevendramin/brazilian-utils/docs/utilities.md

 //   ...
 5460 more items
 // ]

-// Return all Brazilian cities of the São Paulo state. getCities('SP');
+// Return all Brazilian cities of the São Paulo state (sorted alphabetically). getCities('SP');
 // [
 //   "Adamantina",